-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

 — ????I hate Jack and will fight him???? (@MapleMud94) September 12, 2018

 Boone has dealt with injuries, but some say they are ones he enabled or created.
 Either by overusing players (Giancarlo Stanton), allowing guys to play through small injuries that got worse (Aroldis Chapman), or not mandating some of his guys get serious about taking care of themselves, people are calling Boone out.
-A prime example of the complaints is Gary Sanchez, as discussed at Yanks Go Yard, who is carrying too much weight to catch everyday, and has missed two months to groin injuries.
+A prime example of the complaints is Gary Sanchez, as discussed at Yanks Go Yard, who is carrying too much weight to catch every day and has missed two months to groin injuries.
 Previous manager Joe Girardi brought it up last year, and for some reason Boone ignores it.

 Yankees, Aaron Boone react to Wild Card lead falling to 2 games: 'We're not happy' https://t.co/ruM0Z61hWU pic.twitter.com/RwjS8JOP6r